This post may contain affiliate links where we earn a commission from qualifying purchases.

 There’s a few ways to do this.
 One would be to close your forced air vents so they are only blowing into the room(s) you need warm.
 If you have baseboard heating, turn off the ones for rooms that are not in use.
 A fireplace can heat the room it’s in.
 The biggest thing about this is making sure you close off the rooms that are no in use so your precious heat doesn’t escape into them.

-Right now the power is out in a large portion of Texas and many of us are dealing with a polar vortex bringing frigid temperatures.
 This article was written for people to save money on their heating bill, not for when you lose power completely.
 But here’s some tips that might help:

 - Seal everything up.
 That means laying clothing, throw pillows, whatever you have handy around any leaky seams.
 Doing this in a single room would be better.
 Another option is pitching your tent indoors.
 Unless you’re burning indoors – then make sure you have some venting.